Erika Mann: 1920s and 1930s

 In 1924, Erika Mann began theater studies in Berlin and acted there and in Bremen.
 In 1925, she played in the première of her brother Klaus's play Anja und Esther.
 The play, about a group of four friends who were in love with each other, opened in October 1925 to considerable publicity.
 In 1924 the actor Gustaf Gründgens had offered to direct the production and play one of the lead male roles, alongside Klaus, with Erika and Pamela Wedekind as the female leads.
 During the year they worked on the play together, Klaus was engaged to Wedekind and Erika became engaged to Gründgens.
 Erika and Pamela were also in a relationship together, as were, for a time, Klaus and Gustaf.
 For their honeymoon, in July 1926, Erika and Gründgens stayed in a hotel that Erika and Wedekind had used as a couple shortly before, with the latter checking in dressed as a man.
 Erika's marriage to Gründgens was short-lived and they were soon living apart before divorcing in 1929.

+In 1936, her brother Klaus wrote the book Mephisto, whose main character was loosely based on Gründgens, posed as a man who sold his soul to the devil, (the Nazis).
+The book, which drew a lawsuit from Gründgens' nephew in the 1960s, was made into a film of the same name in 1981, starring Klaus Maria Brandauer.

 Erika Mann would later have relationships with Therese Giehse, Annemarie Schwarzenbach and Betty Knox, with whom she served as a war correspondent during World War II.

 In 1927, Erika and Klaus undertook a trip around the world, which they documented in their book Rundherum; Das Abenteuer einer Weltreise.
 The following year, she became active in journalism and politics.
 She was involved as an actor in the 1931 film about lesbianism, Mädchen in Uniform, directed by Leontine Sagan, but left the production before its completion.
 In 1932 she published Stoffel fliegt übers Meer, the first of seven children's books.